 The novel's protagonist, Ned Hawkins, begins with a very moderate position.
 "We only want what's fair," he said.
-"We're not going to do anything wild" . . .
-And then he had inconsistently proceeded to describe how the squatters treated the men out West . . .
-(1.1;10) His naivety appals Nellie Lawton, the girl he comes down from the Queensland bush to visit in Sydney.
-He was so satisfied with himself.
-The note Lane catches here is the note Lawrence catches in The Rainbow with Ursula's analysis of Skrebensky.
+"We're not going to do anything wild"....
+And then he inconsistently proceeded to describe how the squatters treated the men out West....'
+(10) His naivety appals Nellie Lawton, the girl he came down from Queensland to visit in Sydney.
+'He was so satisfied with himself.'
+The note Lane catches here is the note that D. H. Lawrence catches in The Rainbow (1915) with Ursula's analysis of Skrebensky.

 But somehow, as he stepped carelessly along, a dashing manliness in every motion, a breath of the great plains coming with his sunburnt face and belted waist, he and his self-conceit jarred to her against this sordid court and these children's desolate lives.
 How dared he talk as he did about only wanting what was fair, she thought!
 How had he the heart to care only for himself and his mates while in these city slums such misery brooded!
 And then it shot through her that he did not know.
 With a rapidity, characteristic of herself, she made up her mind to teach him.
-(I.1;10)
+(10)